-Changing PM would be disastrously bad idea, cabinet minister says
+Changing PM would be disastrously bad idea, says foreign secretary

 Mr Kwarteng is due to set out how he will fund the package and reduce debt on 31 October.

-But Ms Truss is facing growing calls within her own party to scrap all or part of his economic programme to shore up the UK's economic position ahead of a difficult winter.
+But Ms Truss is facing growing calls within her own party to scrap all or part of her economic programme to shore up the UK's economic position ahead of a difficult winter.

 After a stormy session of Prime Minister's Questions on Wednesday, Ms Truss attended a meeting of backbench Tory MPs, some of whom savaged her economic policies.